 William Hasker, perhaps the most prominent advocate of open theism, addresses this problem explicitly, and suggests a three-fold response.
 First, he points out that the main function of prophecy is not to foretell the future, but to reveal God’s will (Hasker 1989, 194).
 Many prophecies, in fact, have a conditional character, such as “If a nation does not do such and such, then it will be destroyed” (see Jeremiah 18:7–10, for example).
 Second, many prophetic predictions are based upon existing trends and tendencies, which provide God with enough evidence to foresee the future (Hasker 1989, 195).
 (Hasker places Jesus’ prediction about Peter in this category, by the way.)
 Finally, some prophecies simply reveal what God has already decided to bring about in the future (Hasker 1989, 195).
 Since God’s own actions in the future are up to God, it is possible for God to know about them even though they are contingent, so it is possible for prophecies to reveal them.

 Thomas P. Flint argues that Hasker’s attempt to solve the problem of prophecy from within the constraints imposed by open theism is inadequate.
 Flint argues that if people are truly free in a sense that implies future contingency, then not even God could know very much about the future based upon present trends and tendencies alone.
-This is because the probability of any particular future contingent event is very low, so that God would not have much justification for believing that any particular future contingent event would occur (see Flint 1998, 102–5).
+This is because the probability of a particular future contingent event is very low (when it is identified in some detail), so low that God would not have much justification for believing that it would occur specifically (see Flint 1998, 102–5).
 As an example, Flint points to John 6:64, which seems to imply that Jesus knew that Judas would betray him.
 How could this be, Flint wonders, when the probability that Judas would betray Jesus was so low?
 He also points out that Hasker faces a dilemma here that other open theists share, namely, that if they insist that the probabilities of future contingent events are high enough to justify God in making predictions about the future, then God actually doesn’t take much of a risk in creating the world.
 This is problematic for some open theists, who claim that their view has the virtue that God takes certain risks in creating the world; see Flint 1998, 104–6.)

 We will not try to adjudicate the dispute between Flint and Hasker here, since that would take us beyond the scope of this article.
 Instead, let’s consider other possible solutions to the problem of prophecy.
 In order to classify them, it will be helpful to describe briefly the different ways that philosophers and theologians have tried to explain God’s knowledge of the contingent future.